A short story about Tenney Park and the Tenney-Lapham neighborhood, told by Thomas Schmidt, Jean Huxmann, Steve Huxmann, and Nancy Daly.

 Interviewer: There was just plenty of kids—

-Narrator 3: There were a lot of kids, well there were a lot from the Tenney Park neighborhood but there were, I remember several children who lived closer to east high school and then there were children who lived in the Marquette neighborhood, so I can’t say we had any west side kids at that point but, but certainly you know, and kids further north.
+Narrator 3: There were a lot of kids, well there were a lot from the Tenney Lapham neighborhood but there were, I remember several children who lived closer to East High School and then there were children who lived in the Marquette neighborhood, so I can’t say we had any west side kids at that point but, but certainly you know, and kids further north.
 Um, Sherman Avenue, Maple Bluff.

 Narrator 1: You should talk about the chairs.
 The chairs that were built.